-Animals should be provided with appropriate bedding or equivalent material which guarantees ensures their comfort and is appropriate to the species, the number of animals being transported, the transportation time, and the weather.
-The material should adequately be sufficient in amount and type to absorb urine and absorb moisture from feces and must not contravene legislation as applicable prohibiting its use or import.
+Animals should be provided with appropriate bedding or equivalent material which ensures their comfort and is appropriate to the species, the number of animals being transported, the transportation time, and the weather.
+The material should be sufficient in amount and type to absorb urine and moisture from faeces and must not contravene legislation prohibiting its use or import.